 Wastes such as paint cans, gas cans, solvents, poisons, household cleaners, drums with unknown contents, electronic wastes, refrigerators, or any potentially hazardous wastes (other than ash from fire disaster areas) are prohibited from being discharged at a Class II or III landfill and must be removed from the disaster-related waste stream and managed in accordance with the applicable regulatory requirements

-Temporary staging areas shall not be located in areas underlain by fractured bedrock aquifer or highly permeable soils (e.g., gravels, sands, and loamy sands) or in facilities that are characterized by such deposits (e.g., gravel quarry).
+Temporary staging areas shall not be located in areas underlain by fractured bedrock aquifer or highly permeable soils (e.g., coarse grained sands and gravels) or in facilities that are characterized by such deposits (e.g., gravel quarry).

 Wastes derived from a radioactive event is classified as radioactive waste, not disaster-related waste, and are prohibited from being disposed in landfills pursuant to this General Order.
 This prohibition does not apply to disaster-related wastes that may contain an incidental amount of radioactivity that would occur within the waste stream from other disasters (such as medical devices burned in a fire).